The EU pigmeat sector had been in serious difficulty for a number of months due to a combination of factors, including:

 Fourth meeting: 12 September 2022

-The fourth plenary meeting took place online on 12 September to complete the review on the sector’s environmental and climate challenges by examining the issues of biogas and research and innovation.
+The fourth plenary meeting took place online to complete the review on the sector’s environmental and climate challenges by examining the issues of biogas and research and innovation.

 The fourth debate was guided by the following questions: